Fire Bringer

-Fire Bringer is a young adult fantasy novel by David Clement-Davies published in 1999, in the United Kingdom and 2000, in the United States.
-It tells the story of Rannoch, a red deer whose life is the subject of an old prophecy among the deer.
+Fire Bringer is a young adult fantasy novel by David Clement-Davies published in 1999 in the United Kingdom and 2000 in the United States.
+It tells the story of Rannoch, a red deer whose life is the subject of an old forest prophecy.

 Plot

-Fire Bringer is the story of Rannoch, a red deer born in 13th-century Scotland.
-Rannoch is born with a white mark on his forehead resembling an oak leaf, the symbol of the deer god, Herne.
-To the Herla, as the deer are called among animals, the white mark is the symbol of a prophecy foretelling the birth of a deer with the ability to communicate with all animals who would bring freedom to the Herla.
+Fire Bringer tells the story of Rannoch, a red deer born in 13th-century Scotland.
+Rannoch is born with a white mark on his forehead resembling an oak leaf, the symbol of the deer's god Herne.
+To the Herla, as the deer are called among animals, the white mark is the symbol of a prophecy foretelling the birth of a deer with the ability to communicate with all animals, destined to bring freedom to his people.

-The story begins the night Rannoch's father, Brechin, is murdered, and his mother, Eloin, is forced to become the mate of the Lord of the Herd, Drail.
-Rannoch is adopted by another doe, Bracken.
-However, soon Drail decides to kill Rannoch and the other fawns out of fear of the prophecy.
-When Eloin finds out, she warns Bracken and the other mothers that their fawns are in danger; however, only some of them listen.
-So Rannoch, Bracken, five other fawns, and their mothers flee Drail's herd and take refuge with another, which they believe will be a place of safety.
+The story begins the night Rannoch's father, Brechin, is murdered, and his mother, Eloin, is forced to become the mate of the Lord of the Herd Drail.
+Rannoch is adopted by another doe.
+However, Drail decides to kill Rannoch and the other fawns out of fear of the prophecy.
+When Eloin finds out, she warns Bracken and the other mothers that their fawns are in danger; only some of them listen.
+Rannoch, Bracken, five other fawns, and their mothers flee Drail's herd and take refuge.

 Soon, however, human hunters attack their new herd.
-Rannoch helps his friends by drawing off one of the hunters' dogs but is injured in the process, after which the other deer believe him to be dead.
+Rannoch helps his friends by distracting one of the hunters' dogs but is injured in the process, after which the other deer believe him to be dead.
 Rannoch is found by a human boy who takes him home, where the boy and his mother keep him safe while his leg heals.